eslint/cn.eslint.org/docs/maintainer-guide/pullrequests.md

 ## Who Can Review Pull Requests?

 Anyone, both team members and the public, may leave comments on pull requests.

-## Who Can Approve Pull Requests?

-Only project reviewers or admins may use the "Merge" button to merge in changes.

 ## Reviewing a Pull Request

 When a pull request is opened, the bot will check the following: